 Treating Lyme Disease

-After a diagnosis is established, the standard of care in the treatment of Lyme disease involves prescription antibiotic therapy, ideally lasting 3-6 weeks.
+After a diagnosis is established, the standard of care in the treatment of Lyme disease involves prescription anti-microbial therapy.
 Unfortunately, unless this medication is provided soon after the tick-bite (ideally within 1-2 months for acute illness), conventional treatment frequently proves inadequate.
 Either left with unresolved symptoms or relapsing within 6 months, many people will continue to suffer from lingering physical dysfunction and a wide range of potential functional complaints.
 Dismissed as Post Treatment Lyme Syndrome or psychosomatic, up to 20% of initially treated patients will be left struggling with these still unresolved, sometimes debilitating problems.